OSawani/python-project-3/README.md

 ## Design

 - __Design Choices__
-    - Simple, text-based interface for easy navigation
+    - Simple, text-based interface for easy navigation.
-    - Clear and concise instructions for user guidance
+    - Clear and concise instructions for user guidance.
-    - Strategic use of colors to enhance user experience
+    - Strategic use of colors to enhance user experience.

 - __Flowchart__
     - The game flow was planned with a detailed flowchart, ensuring a logical progression and a smooth user experience.
+The first screenshot illustrates the navigation logic and the main menu loop.
     ![Flowchart](images/flowchart_1.png)

+    - The second screenshot illustrates the game loop.
     ![Flowchart](images/flowchart_2.png)

 [Back to Table of Contents](#table-of-contents)